acaglayan/CNN_randRNN/README.md

 ## Installation
 ### System Requirements
-System requirements for each models are reported on the paper.
-Ideally, it would be better if you have a multi-core processor, 32 GB RAM, graphics card with at least 10 GB memory, and enough disk space to store models, features, etc. depending on your saving choices and initial parameters.
+System requirements for each models are reported in the paper.
+Ideally, it would be better to have a multi-core processor, 32 GB RAM, graphics card with at least 10 GB memory, and enough disk space to store models, features, etc. depending on saving choices and initial parameters.

 ### Setup
 `conda` has been used as the virtual environment manager and `pip` as package manager.
-You can use either `pip` or `conda` (or both) for package management.
-Before starting you need to install following libraries:
+It is possible to use either `pip` or `conda` (or both) for package management.
+Before starting, it is needed to install following libraries:
 * PyTorch
 * Scikit-learn and OpenCV
 * psutil, h5py, seaborn, and matplotlib libs. <br/>